Shopify/hydrogen-v1/docs/components/framework/shopifyanalytics.md

 ### Connecting Hydrogen analytics with Shopify checkout

-There is a strict requirement for the analytic cookies to be set at the 1st party domain.
+Analytic cookies must be set at the first-party domain.
 This means that when a buyer navigates from your Hydrogen storefront to Shopify checkout, the domain name must stay the same.

 You can acheive this by assigning a subdomain to your online store.
 For example: